oO-Blink-Oo/CPSC386_SpaceInvaders/README.md

 # CPSC386_SpaceInvaders
-This is an attemp to recreate a version of Space Invaders.
+This is an attempt to recreate a version of Space Invaders.